Parts of a wedding, musically

 Absolutely!
 There are a couple of requirements, however, to protect our instruments: Full shade, shelter from any precipitation and temperatures between 60 - 90 degrees.

 Which musicians will be playing?

 Our core "family" of musicians is the same that you see and hear on our website.
 All consultation and planning is handled personally by Michael and Matthew, and rarely when scheduling conflicts arise, the group will be lead by one of our expert musicians who you hear in our recordings.
-Rest assured that unlike some groups, we don't play with amateurs or students.
+Rest assured that unlike some groups, we never play with amateurs or students.
 When you hire an ensemble from Two Rivers Chamber Music for your wedding or event, you will always be in good musical hands.

 What will the musicians wear?

 Typically, men will be in a black tux and ladies in formal black.
-However, we're flexible and can work to match whatever feel you are going for.
+However, we're flexible and can work to match whatever look and feel you have in mind.
 We're always looking for excuses to add fun bow ties to the collection!